guptaanmol184/problem-solving/00-notes.md

 S: Use stack
 T: O(n) | S: O(n/2)
 *: Learn how to perform division while truncating output to 0.
 Basically to float division and ignore the value after decimal.

+## 114 Flatten Binary Tree To Linked List[S]
+Wednesday (27/07)

+P: Given the root of a binary tree, flatten the tree into a "linked list".
+This should be done in pre order traversal.

+S: Use a stack for DFS, and add nodes to linked list.
+T: O(n) | S: O(logn), worst O(n)

+Neetcode has good approach